NguyenHuong1258/autotest-fw/README.md

 - RestAssured
 - Hamcrest
 # How to Setup & Configure
-1 Install and IDE such as VScode/IntelliJ/Eclipse (Any latest version will work) 2 Install Maven plugin in IDE if it is not present/enabled.
-Also install plugins for Lomboks and Gherkins 3 Use git lfs clone to download the automation framework to your local system 4 Locate pom.XML and right click and choose Run As -> Maven Build 5 Check whether the build is successful
+1. Install and IDE such as IntelliJ/Eclipse (Any latest version will work)
+2. Install Maven plugin in IDE and your local system if it is not present/enabled.
+3. Use git lfs clone to download the automation framework to your local system
 # How to run test
 From command prompt go to project level and execute following command(it is advised to use command line option to run):
 > mvn clean test